Financial Aid Application Guide

 - 2018-2019 Verification Worksheet.

-When completing your FAFSA online, you are encouraged to use the IRS Data Retrieval Tool.
+When completing your FAFSA online, it is encouraged that you use the IRS Data Retrieval Tool.

-- Students must be one of the following:
+- Students have to be one of the following:

 - U.S. citizen or national

 - Citizen of certain Pacific Islands (the Freely Associated States)

 - Other eligible non-citizen

 Students must be enrolled at least half time to be eligible for federal student aid.
 The enrollment status definitions applicable to your program are available in the Graziadio Business School Academic Catalog.

 Students are required to maintain satisfactory academic progress (SAP) as mandated in the Graziadio School Academic Catalog throughout the financial aid period.
 The SAP is evaluated at the end of each trimester.
 If the SAP standard(s) is not met, the student will be placed on financial aid warning status or may be suspended from receiving financial aid.
 A student suspended from receiving financial aid funds may appeal in writing to the Associate Director, Financial Aid Student Services at the Graziadio Business School.